ros2/design/articles/140_topic_and_service_name_mapping.md

 ### ROS Specific Namespace Prefix

 In order to differentiate ROS topics easily, all DDS topics created by ROS shall be automatically prefixed with a namespace like `/rX`, where `X` is a single character that indicates to which subsystem of ROS the topic belongs.
+At this point it's important to remember that when the namespace part of the ROS name is put into the DDS partition it is stripped of leading and trailing forward slashes (`/`).
-For example, a plain topic called `/foo` would translate to a DDS partition `/rt/` and a DDS topic `foo`, which is the result of implicitly adding `/rt` to the namespace of a ROS topic which is in the root namespace `/` and has a base name `foo`.
+For example, a plain topic called `/foo` would translate to a DDS partition `rt` and a DDS topic `foo`, which is the result of implicitly adding `/rt` to the namespace of a ROS topic which is in the root namespace `/` and has a base name `foo`, then the namespace getting the leading and trailing forward slashes (`/`) stripped.
-As another example, a topic called `/left/image_raw` would translate to a DDS partition `/rt/left/` and a DDS topic `image_raw`, which is the result of implicitly adding `/rt` to the namespace of a ROS topic which is in the namespace `/left` and has a base name `image_raw`.
+As another example, a topic called `/left/image_raw` would translate to a DDS partition `rt/left` and a DDS topic `image_raw`, which is the result of implicitly adding `/rt` to the namespace of a ROS topic which is in the namespace `/left` and has a base name `image_raw`, again stripping the leading and trailing forward slashes (`/`) from the namespace.

 For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq` for the request topic and `rr` for the response topic.
 On systems where the implementation is handled for us by DDS (like with Connext), we use `rs` as the common prefix.